Salgaocar FC: 1956–2009

 The last few years, one may describe as one that has seen the glory years seem light years away.
 Relegation, a successful promotion, and then again relegation has left the Salgaocar faithfully shattered.
 Critics have been swift in writing the club off, but managed to make the first division of the NFL in 2003 and staying their till the beginning of the I-League.

 In 1996, Salgaocar became one of the original 12 clubs in the National Football League and finished 3rd in Group A but finished 7th in the Final Round.
 In 1998, at the 9th Asian Cup Winners' Cup, Salgaocar caused an upset victory in its home tie at the Fatorda Stadium against one of the Cup favourites Beijing Guoan from China.

 In the 2002–03 National Football League season, Salgaocar achieved success and they earned runners-up position, after ending their journey with 44 points in 22 matches.

-Salgaocar along with Viva Kerala ended up as the first two teams to ever be relegated from the I-League, however, the club clinched I-League 2nd Division title in 2008–09 season.
+While representing Salgaocar in that season, Tomba Singh was awarded AIFF Player of the Year.
+In 2007–08 season, the club was managed by Subhash Bhowmick, who also served as their technical director.
+Salgaocar along with Viva Kerala ended up as the first two teams to ever be relegated from the I-League, however, the club clinched I-League 2nd Division title in 2008–09 season, and joined I-League.